Enmoladas (Chicken Mole Enchiladas)

 Three mole enchiladas on a white plate topped with sesame seeds, queso fresco and onion slices and Mexican red rice on the side.

 • The Mole: I like to use the mole that is already prepared and in a box (versus a glass cup).
-The brand I use is Doña Maria Mole Sauce
+The brand I use is Doña Maria Mole Sauce.
+This also works for other pre-made mole paste.

 • Homemade Chicken stock is always better but in a pinch you can use boxed chicken stock.